worldpossible/RACHEL5/README.md

 emule service doesn't show up with service --status-all but it is running fine if you do service emule status

+we should add the rc.local changes to the image and remove it from recovery.sh

 ```